 Step 5: Create Orders/Line items that will target the passback ad unit.

 Every Time you deploy a CPM floor it impacts advertiser behavior.
-You are restricting the demand because you’re not accepting buyers that would pay lower than the amount you specify.
+You are restricting the demand because you’re not accepting buyers who would pay lower than the amount you specify.
 If extremely necessary, just ensure you have enough demand to cover the impressions that won’t be monetized.

 Adjust floors when deemed necessary.